Scientists discover gene associated with muscle strength gain during physical activity – News

 “Promoting optimal muscle function is one of the best predictors of overall health.”

-The team, which had the collaboration of professors Erik Richter and Bente Kiens from the University of Copenhagen, Denmark, also evaluated the molecular similarities and differences of different types of exercises.
+The team, which had the collaboration of professors Erik Richter and Bente Kiens, from the University of Copenhagen, Denmark, also evaluated the molecular similarities and differences of different types of exercise.
 They used human muscle biopsies to check for changes in the cells.

-Parker explains how the findings could translate into benefits in the future.
+Parker explains how the findings can translate into benefits in the future.

 Understand how a pill can replace physical exercise